 We have built on previous work to demonstrate the benefits to animal welfare and scientific outcomes provided by training laboratory primates to cooperate with scientific procedures and husbandry using positive reinforcement techniques, where a reward is provided on performance of a desired behaviour.

 We have published a survey on the use of positive reinforcement techniques at UK establishments.
 This demonstrated that awareness of the benefits of positive reinforcement is high, but the techniques are not widely used because of a lack of staff time and confidence in training abilities, and a perceived lack of information and resources on training methods.

 To support greater adoption we have published a review of the literature, together with guidance on developing and implementing a training programme, and a sample training protocol (e.g. enter a transport container on request).
 Practical support has been provided through a dedicated workshop to bring together expert animal trainers and practitioners and a NACWO network.
-Related to this, we have also produced guidance on refining the use of food and fluid control as motivational tools in neuroscience studies.
+Related to this, we have also produced guidance on refining the use of food and fluid control as motivational tools in neuroscience studies and chair restraint training.

 An automated system for positive reinforcement training